clasqm/freedos-repo/README.md

 ## <a name="Commandline"></a>Command-line utilities

 + [Belief](./zip/belief.zip) - generate random religious beliefs.
-    + Public Domain sofware (as far as could be ascertained) by Brad Templeton, with additional data by Michel Clasquin-Johnson.
+    + Public Domain sofware (as far as could be ascertained) with additional data by Michel Clasquin-Johnson.
 See also [this page](https://clasqm.github.io/Belief/).
     + Compiled with *BCC* under *FreeDOS* 1.2
     + *Example output:*
 ````